CDC adds more countries to ‘very high’ levels of Covid in new travel warning

 The new additions mean American tourists are being warned against travelling to large swathes of Europe.

-The State Department simultaneously issued a “do not travel” warning three of the new additions, with only Guernsey avoiding the added layer of travel warnings.
+The State Department simultaneously issued a “do not travel” warning three of the new additions, with only Guernsey avoiding an added layer of travel advice.

+Iceland was added to the list days after the country mocked Facebook founder Mark Zuckerberg over his new “Meterverse”.

+The country recorded a seven-day average of 167 new Covid cases in the past week.
+Hungary, meanwhile, recorded an average of 7,264 new cases and the Czech Republic recorded an average of 10,988 new cases over a seven-day period.

 They join countries across the Atlantic already on the CDC’s list countries with “very high levels” of Covid, including the United Kingdom, the Netherlands, Belgium, Austria, Norway, Switzerland, Jersey, Greece, and Ireland.